Digital Sculpting | Animation Software | Autodesk

 VFX artist and animator Adrian Bobb’s feature film The Fore-men showcases his digital sculpting abilities.

-Whether you're a novice or a seasoned user, find everything you need to know in our comprehensive help centre.
+Whether you're a novice or a seasoned user, find everything you need to know in our comprehensive help center.

-Digital artist Jamie Scherer showed how simple digital sculpting can be, creating a futuristic chair using the digital sculpting tools in Autodesk fusion in only 13 minutes.
+Digital artist Jamie Scherer showed how simple digital sculpting can be, creating a futuristic chair using the digital sculpting tools in Fusion 360 in only 13 minutes.

 In this video, artist Aaron Magnin explains how digital sculpting enabled him to design an industrial crane hook without needing to create multiple sketches from different angles.